SelenaChen123/AutomatedSoftwareEngineering/README.md

 ```
 ├── .github
 │   └── workflows
-│       └── tests.yml       # On each push, runs tests and reports a failure if any tests produce a non-zero error code
+│       └── tests.yml       # Runs tests on each push and reports failures
 ├── docs                    # HTML documentation files for each homework
 │   ├── Homework1
 │   |   └── ...